paritoshgupta/onnx-model-packaging/README.md

     - The Fature store needs automation to improve the quality of ML inputs
     - The deployment required automation through automated deployment (CD) and the native use of Cloud elasticity (Auto-scaling)
     - Everything requires automation through complex software systems, and Features Stores are just one of many MLOps components needing continuous improvement i.e. KaizenML.
+- AutoML Platforms:
+    - Apple's CreateML; models can be converted into ONNX and can be used anywhere.
+    - Apple's Core ML
+- Computer Vision on the GCP platform.
+These options appear in order of difficulty:
+    - write ML code that trains a model
+    - use Google AutoMl Vision
+    - Download a pretrained model from Tensorflow Hub
+    - use the Vision AI API
+    - Google's managed ML platform - Vertex AI

 ![Screenshot](images/KaizenML.jpg)